Exus Blog Article

 Specifically, customer segmentation means identifying the right predictive metrics and moving swiftly when a customer account begins to exhibit these signs.
-Examples include changes in repayment amounts, increase in usage, late payments or cancellation of the direct debit.
+Examples include changes in repayment amounts, increase in usage, late payments, or cancellation of the direct debit.

-Given the dynamic nature of the modern debt, a one size fits all approach can’t work for your collections strategy.
+Given the dynamic nature of modern debt, a one size fits all approach can’t work for your collections strategy.

 Effective segmentation and data are steps in the right direction, but the strategies they lead to can and should be tested and tinkered with.
 Technology allows you to explore different scenarios and provides the tools for testing frameworks and measuring success.